gsomani/gsomani.github.io/_posts/2024-04-22-chessboard-puzzle.md

 $a$ $\oplus$ ($a \oplus b$) = $b$

-So, we need to just flip the coin on the square xorresponding to $a \oplus b$ to reach a configuration such that 6-bit number computation results in $b$.
+So, we need to just flip the coin on the square corresponding to $a \oplus b$ to reach a configuration such that 6-bit number computation results in $b$.
 Then, second prisoner just needs to XOR numbers of all the tails up.

   </p>
 </details>